jeyzey/appbasky/README.md

 <img src="media/header.png" alt="AppBasky">

 <p><b>Self-service, on-demand application stacks.</b><br><br>
 Use the languages and tools you want.
-AppBasky includes pre-created container images and templates that allow you to easy build and deploy your favorite application frameworks, databases, and images to your Kubernetes clusters faster and easier than ever.
+AppBasky includes pre-created container images and templates that allow you to easily build and deploy your favorite application frameworks, databases, and images to your Kubernetes clusters faster and easier than ever.

 From cloud to datacenter, AppBasky lets you deliver Kubernetes-as-a-Service for your team or for your customers.